George Matheson Murray: Early life and career

 Murray promoted the economic potential of his riding, paying for junkets for businessmen and investors to the Bridge River Country goldfields.
 He and Margaret were also enthusiastic promoters about the region's history, and headed a campaign to erect a "Mile O Cairn" in Lillooet to commemorate the original Cariboo Wagon Road (which began at the head of the town's main street).
 Murray lobbied for road construction to support development of the Blue Creek gold find in the Shulaps Range near Big Dog Mountain, which would have seen a highway routed to Gold Bridge and Bralorne via the north end of the range (instead of the Bridge River Canyon, where Highway 40 connects.

 The Murrays' support for striking miners at Bralorne-Pioneer Mine sparked an advertising boycott by the mine company and other businesses, forcing the closure of the Mines Communicator and the sale of the Bridge River-Lillooet News.
-With most of his supporters (the miners) away at war Murray lost the 1941 election, receiving fewer than 100 votes.
+With most of his supporters (the miners) away at war Murray lost the 1941 election.
 The Murrays, now pariahs in the region and with George losing his seat in the provincial legislature, moved to the boom town of Fort St. John in the province's northeast Peace River Country and founded the Alaska Highway News.
 In 1945 Murray ran unsuccessfully in the Lillooet riding (commuting from Fort St. John for the campaign) under the Liberal Progressive banner, since he had refused to join the Liberal-Conservative coalition of John Hart.
 George run successfully for the federal Liberals in the Cariboo riding in the 1949 general election.

 Margaret ran for the provincial legislature as a Socred without telling George.
 Although she lost, her campaign and her support for W.A.C.
 Bennett ruined George's political career and cemented her reputation for eccentricity.
 George lost his federal seat in 1953 to a Social Credit candidate in the wake of the embarrassment and retired from politics, returning to Lillooet (where the family regained the Bridge River-Lillooet News, which Margaret continued to edit and publish after his death in 1961.